Minijump/Squirrel/README.md

 * complete readme

 ### To Fix
-* Fiw warning/error in action rightsidebar: 1 warning when opening sidebar (table_name not found) + 1 error on sort action, when changing select field 'toggle_select is not defined'
+* Fix error in action rightsidebar: on sort action, when changing select field 'toggle_select is not defined'
 ### To do MVP
 * Add actions